Lake Ainslie

-Lake Ainslie is the largest natural freshwater lake on Cape Breton.
+Lake Ainslie is the largest natural freshwater lake in Nova Scotia.
 The Southwest Margaree River starts at the lake and empties into the Gulf of Saint Lawrence.
 The lake is approximately 20 km long and averages 5 km in width.

-The western shore of Lake Ainslie, looking north, at Hayes River, Nova Scotia.

 It was formed during the Pleistocene, about two million years ago, when glacial outwash blocked the drainage of the valley of Loch Ban.
 It is underlain primarily by sedimentary deposits of the Horton and Windsor Formations, dating back about 350 million years.

-A number of bald eagles nest around the lake.
-The lake was named after George Robert Ainslie, the Lieutenant Governor of Cape Breton Island from 1816 to 1820, when Cape Breton became part of Nova Scotia.
+The lake was named in honour of Lieutenant-Governor George Robert Ainslie.
+He was Lieutenant-Governor of Cape Breton Island.
+Ainsley Township, one of the four subdivisions of the northwestern part of Cape Breton Island, was formed in 1828.

+Previous to 1816, the lake was known as Marguerite, which gives the name to the river which flows from it.